Solenoids

 Basics Solenoids

-If the coil is energized, an electrical current flows in dependance of voltage level and electrical resistance.
+If the coil is energized, an electrical current flows in dependence of voltage level and electrical resistance.

 This current creates a magnetic field in the coil, which is demonstrated by the red field lines in the picture.